shwina/still-magic/_en/inclusive.md

 ## How should I license my software? {#s:inclusive-software-license}

-If the law or a publication agreement prevents people from reading your work or using your software, you're excluding them
+It might seem strange to put licensing under discussion of inclusivity, but if the law or a publication agreement prevents people from reading your work or using your software, you're excluding them
 (and probably hurting your own career).
 You may need to do this in order to respect personal or commercial confidentiality,